-Best place to buy a Nexx crash helmet?
+Best places to buy a Nexx crash helmet?

-Please click below to drop onto their Nexx helmets page.
-And if you buy from them, we get a small sum from the sale at no extra cost to you - a massive THANKS! (it's how we finance the site).
-Click here for more info on our recommended retailers.
+Please click below to visit the Nexx helmets pages at our recommended stores.
+And if you buy from any site, we get a small sum from the sale at no extra cost to you - a massive THANKS! (it's how we finance the site).

 Nexx XG100 Video

 Crash Helmet Buying Guides

 For (hopefully!) other useful information to help you when buying your next helmet, check our various guides - or have a look at our top helmet lists where we've got the top 10 rated helmets overall and best budget/safest/full face/flip-up/sportsbike/track helmets.

 The Nexx X.G100 comes with a 2 year manufacturer’s warranty (many helmets these days come with a 5 year warranty).

 That said, many owners said they were pleasantly surprised at the build quality of the XG100 – with colors and finish being vibrant – and the whole thing seems well put together.
 So hopefully that’ll mean you won’t have cause to put that warranty to the test.

 There’s only one real alternative that we’ve come across and that’s the good ole Bell Bullet – another full face retro helmet but that’s a bit more expensive than the Nexx.